Ratstail91/Toy/game-engine/game-engine.md

 * An array of references to its children, and bookkeeping variables for tracking them
 * A dictionary of functions defined in the Toy script
 * A single SDL texture reference, and controls for rendering it (including as an animated spritesheet)
+* Position, motion and scale values

 The nodes are deeply integrated with Toy scripts, while Toy was written specifically for this purpose.
 The tree-like structure of the nodes all exist entirely within the computer's heap memory as a result of Toy's memory model - this comes with performance drawbacks and cleanup requirements.
-Child nodes should never be referenced directly, as they may be `NULL` references that have been released - the internal array doesn't shrink, and the tombstones don't get reused.
+Child nodes should never be referenced directly, as they may be `NULL` references that have been released, but not yet pruned.

 The rules of execution for scripts and functions is as follows: